 In the control panel of your computer system, locate “Administrative tools” and open it.
 Next in the Administrator tools Window, look for component services.
 On the left side can you see “Services (Local)?
 Open the local services and look for Desktop Window Manager”.

 The local service is the list of services installed on your computer system.
 Some run automatically, some manually, and some remain disabled until a relevant application does not activate it.
 Here all the services are arranged alphabetically.

 Once you have located the Desktop Windows Manager” Service, right click on it and select “Properties” from the popup list.
 In the status section, select “Disable.”

 Done – you have successfully disabled an unwanted Windows service.
 In fact, you have permanently disabled the unwanted service, which was taking a right amount of CPU resources for no good reason.
-I just hope the Windows 7 Optimization tips help you to run faster your Laptop or Desktop powered by Windows 7 OS.
-Read also How to make Bootable Pendrive for Windows from ISO file.
+I just hope the Windows 7 Optimization tips help you to make your Windows powered Laptop or Desktop faster and lag-free.